-· A focus on innovation to develop new varieties, increase productivity and introduce new, more sustainable growing techniques.
+- · Delivering high-quality, healthy kiwifruit to consumers around the world. - · A focus on innovation to develop new varieties, increase productivity and introduce new, more sustainable growing techniques.

-- Developing advanced supply chain systems to distribute premium quality kiwifruit around the world. - Researching the health benefits of kiwifruit with credible research partners to better inform consumers and drive sales. - Establishing strong brand awareness and in-market service. - Working to understand what consumers want to allow us to make data-driven decisions to meet their needs. - A commitment to helping people, communities, and the environment to thrive through the goodness of kiwifruit.
+- · Researching the health benefits of kiwifruit with credible research partners to better inform consumers and drive sales. - · Establishing strong brand awareness and in-market service. - · Working to understand what consumers want to allow us to make data-driven decisions to meet their needs. - · A commitment to helping people, communities, and the environment to thrive through the goodness of kiwifruit.

-Zespri's long-term strategy sits under four pillars that set out the company's enduring strategic priorities.
-The four priorities are described below:
+Zespri's long-term strategy sits under six pillars that set out the company's enduring strategic priorities.
+The six priorities are described below: